shafaypro/lbplayground/README.md

 ## 📌 Action Plan
 This project will serve as a structured playground to experiment with modern data engineering and analytics practices.
 The focus areas will include:
+- Setup CI/CD (Dev git Actions for code reviews/pr/quality etc)
 - Containerization skeleton (for different tech stack)
 - Implementation and local testing for the skeleton of the tech stack
 - Analysis of dataset through Metabase and direct inferences
 - Data dictionary understanding – Dimensional/Fact or DL/Layer, or relevant feasible requirements (modelling understanding)
 - Airflow infra setup
-- Governance tags inside Airflow
+- Development Governance tags inside Airflow
+= Data Goverance (I mean we have limited time but we can try to cover some stuff)
 - Data Quality (Great Expectation)
 - DuckDB infra setup  (maybe polars but seems like duckdb is recommendation)
 - Metabase report (KPIs on top of SQL queries or required assignment reports)